-Predicted rain, wet or slick roads; or steady winds above 30 M.P.H. at start time.
+Predicted rain, wet or slick roads, or steady winds above 30 MPH at start time.

-The B-SIG coordinator will make every effort to make a cancellation decision in time to "get the word out" to all, realizing that some participants come from out of town and need to be on the road very early.
+The BSIG Coordinator will make every effort to make a cancellation decision in time to "get the word out" to all, realizing that some participants come from quite a distance and even from out of town and need to be on the road very early.
 If in doubt about the status of a particular ride, check the NYCC online Message Board.
-If a Saturday ride is cancelled the ride will be re-scheduled for Sunday-usually at the same time and place.
+If a Saturday ride is cancelled, the ride will be re-scheduled for Sunday-usually at the same time and place.